cheikhshift/db/readme.md

 # Go-Express

-Simple Mongo client for Go.
+Mongo DBMS client.
 The package aims to match Express seamless integration with NodeJs and MongoDb.

 [Index](#index)